 Despite these potential issues, many gamers, especially those who play on PC, are excited for Destiny 2 to come to the platform, especially after the official trailer reveal.
 Hopefully, Bungie has learned from the mistakes of others and will have a smooth roll out of the game on PC.

-Destiny 2 is set to release on September 8, 2017 for PC, PlayStation 4, and Xbox One.
+Destiny 2 is set to release on September 8, 2017 for PlayStation 4 and Xbox One.
+The PC release is expected shortly after the console release, with Blizzard’s Battle.net service being used to launch Destiny 2 on PC.